pkimpel/retro-205/software/Tools/README.txt

 Shell-Xscript-Reformatter.wsf
     Extracts source and object code from the Shell Assembler transcriptions.
+Similar to Shell-Xscript-To-Card.wsf below, but
+    customized to convert the transcription files for the Shell Assembler itself.
 It reads the transcription files for the first and second movements, then outputs:
         1. An assembler card deck for the first movement's source.
         2. An assembler card deck for the second movement's source.
         3. A tape image containing the loadable object code for the assembler.
 Note that the assembler object code is placed on lane 1 of the tape starting at block 120.

+Shell-Xscript-To-Card.wsf
+    Extracts source code from transcriptions of Shell Assembler output listings.
+It reads the transcription text file and outputs an assembler card deck for the source code.
+Optionally, it extracts the object code from the listing and outputs a separate file with the code in loadable paper-tape format.

 Simple-Disassembler.wsf
     Reads a text file containing one 205 decimal word per line, format